Last revision: August 24, 2025 10:03:pm est

 The Shattering of Delusion

 Panic surges through you.
-The more you claw at the child—out of fear, out of anger, out of pain—the more terror you both have to endure.
+The more you claw at the child out of fear, out of anger, out of pain, the more terror you both have to endure.

-Their eyes are squeezed shut—not because they are blind, but because they are too afraid to see.
+And then, with devastating clarity, you understand.
+You are not looking at them.
+You are looking into yourself.
+Their eyes are squeezed shut, not because they are blind, but because they are too afraid to see.
+And so are you.

 For years, you chose to close your eyes.
 You abandoned this child in the darkness, leaving them to suffer alone.
-The pain, the fear, the loneliness—it was never theirs to bear.
-It was always yours.
+You left it here for them.
+You locked them inside a prison of endless suffering while you ran.

+The weight of this truth is suffocating.
+You were not possessed.
+You were not cursed.
 You were never fighting an external force.
 You were wrestling your own reflection.
 And the longer you refused to see it, the stronger it became.
-And the only way to free the child—the only way to save yourself—is to finally open your eyes.

 "OPEN YOUR EYES NOW!"

-For the first time, you see your trauma in its entirety.
+Your childhood delusions shatter.
+For the first time, you see your trauma, reality, in its entirety.

-And now... you are neither.
+And now, you are neither.

 You are finally outside of it.
 Not trapped inside your child self, not suffocating in the mind of your abuser, but standing as an observer.
 And from this safe distance, you see what it truly is.

+Your courage has been fully restored.
 You feel no confusion now.
 No doubt.
 You condemn it as evil.
 Your judgement is final.

 The moment you will it smaller, the child responds.

-You step forward and kneel before your younger self—now smiling, full of life, reaching out a hand.
+You step forward and kneel before your younger self now smiling, full of life, reaching out a hand.
 Their tiny fingers hesitate before taking yours.

 The child is drawn into you, their small form dissolving into light as they merge with your chest.
-A warmth spreads through you—deep and undeniable.
+A warmth spreads through you, deep and undeniable.

 You have reclaimed the part of yourself that was lost, frozen in time.
 Your past no longer owns you.
 It no longer dictates who you are.
+The trauma remains.
+The memories persist.
+But now, you decide their weight.

+With courage fully restored, your head turns toward the final battle.
 Electricity surges through you, as if the entire universe itself is fueling your return.
 The fear that once held you captive is gone.
+You've never felt stronger.

 You draw your sword and run boldly into the darkness.